-I still have the Bible I used as a teenager.
+I still have a Bible I used as a teenager.
 Here is its note on miscegenation (interracial marriage):

 “Forbidden by Abraham … Isaac … Moses … Joshua … Ezra … Nehemiah.
 Reasons for prohibition of ….
 Prohibition of, observed by the Jews ….
 Results of …..
 Instances of ….”— All with scriptural citations.

-If you read only the note and not the scripture itself, what would you infer is God’s view on interracial marriage?
+If you read that note, what would you infer is God’s view on interracial marriage?

-There were lots of commentaries on the Bible from the 1800s and early-to-mid-1900s that say that interracial marriage is against God’s will (there were plenty that say it is not, too).
+There were lots of commentaries on the Bible from the 1800s and early-to-mid-1900s that say that interracial marriage is against God’s will (and some that say it is not, too).

 There is no general prohibition of interracial marriage to be found in the Bible.

 Christ’s teachings and the teachings found in the New Testament teach the opposite.

 Indeed, Paul, in his letter to churches in Galatia explained:

 “There is no longer Jew or Gentile, slave or free, male and female.
 For you are all one in Christ Jesus.”

 Fortunately, in June 1967, a unanimous Supreme Court found laws that banned interracial marriage unconstitutional and overturned the Lovings’ convictions.
 It is shocking to think that this was just 50 years ago and could have continued if the Supreme Court had not intervened.